-Have you been injured by a distracted driver?
-We can help.
+If you’ve been injured by a distracted driver, we can help.

 Distracted Driving Injuries, such as texting and driving in Hamilton and throughout Ontario have increased rapidly over the past several years.
 Technology increases have no doubt led to even more distractions and inattentive driving.
 In one instant, a distracted driver can cause a catastrophic accident that could change lives forever.
 Operating a motor vehicle is a responsibility the majority of drivers on the road take very seriously; however, if a driver is distracted even for a moment, their awareness and judgement can be compromised.
 According to Ontario Provincial Police, distracted driving is the leading cause of accidents in the province.